-3. Our application of materiality and an overview of the scope of our audit
+3. Our application of materiality and an overview of the scope of our audit possible financial outcomes estimated by the Group on 'Red Category 4' contracts.

-Materiality for the group financial statements as a whole was set at £1.2m (2022: £1.1m), determined with reference to a benchmark of normalised group profit before tax from continuing operations, of which it represents 5.1% (2022: 5%).
+Materiality for the group financial statements as a whole was set at $\pm 1.2m$ (2022: $\pm 1.1m$), determined with reference to a benchmark of normalised group profit before tax from continuing operations, of which it represents 5.1% (2022: 5%).